 PELL GRANT (FAFSA) – Based on need.
 No repayment.
-Maximum grant for 2017-2018 is $5,920.
+The maximum grant for 2017-2018 is $5,920.
 Need help with completing your FAFSA?
 Click on the link to view the online video! http://studentaid.ed.gov/sa/fafsa

 DIRECT SUBSIDIZED STAFFORD LOAN – Based on need and repayment begins six months after you leave school.
-Maximum amount for first year is $3,500* for both independent and dependent students.
+The maximum amount for the first year is $3,500* for both independent and dependent students.

 DIRECT PLUS LOAN – For parents of dependent students only.
-Not need based and repayment can be postponed until six months after the student leaves school.
-Maximum amount may not exceed total cost of attendance less any other aid to be received.
+Not need-based and repayment can be postponed until six months after the student leaves school.
+Maximum amount may not exceed the total cost of attendance less any other aid to be received.

 *Amounts shown are based on a full-time program of 900 hours.
 Awards will be prorated accordingly for programs with less than 900 hours.